 - Sitting.
-Begin by sitting with eyes closed, take three deep breathes - connecting with the body through the breath, and turn your intention inward.
+Begin by sitting with eyes closed, take three deep breaths — connecting with your body through the breath, and turn your intention inward.

 - Centering.
 Bring your awareness to your center, your sacred safe place where the higher self resides.
 If you’re not certain where your center is, follow the sacred safe place practice above or the Centering practice.

 - Gratitude.
 Then say, “Thank you.
 Thank you.
 Thank you.”
-By doing so, you’re offering the answer to arrive at it’s own time, through your higher self, in gratitude.
+By doing so, you’re offering the answer to arrive at it’s own time, through your center and higher self, in gratitude.

-- Waiting.
+- Waiting & Witnessing Thoughts.
 Breathe, and watch your thoughts attempt to sabotage this practice by providing answers.
 If these are answers that have already occurred to you, but haven’t worked in the past, then these are answers of the mind and the ego.

-- Continue to do your best to come to center, your sacred safe place where the higher self resides, over and over again until silence enters without too much pull from thoughts, emotions, or other distractions.
+- Continue to Come to Center.
+Your sacred safe place where the higher self resides in communion with the divine feminine source.
+Anytime your thoughts strays, come back to center over and over again until silence enters without too much pull from thoughts, emotions, or other distractions.

 - Silence.
 Allow silence to pervade your center, even if only for a few short minutes.

 - Focusing.
 Keep your focus centered on the spaciousness and glory of your higher self.
-If you need to imagine your higher self as an energy or an archetype that you associate with positive aspects of being, so be it.
+Imagine your higher self as the divine feminine energy assisting you.

 Practicing.
-With consistent practice, intuition evolves as a faithful guide and companion.
+With consistent practice, your centered higher self evolves to more earthly and universal divine feminine planes of existence as a faithful guide and companion.

 From silence, Knowing arises like a whale breaching from ocean's depths.